 In addition to the selection of the method, consideration should be given to the criteria that will guide the identification of the priorities.
 Criteria could include relevance, appropriateness, feasibility, health equity, but there are also many other possible criteria.
-The tools and resources listed for Step 3 gives reference to checklists and tools which can be used to help plan the criteria.
+The tools and resources listed for Step 3 gives reference to checklists and tools which can be used to help decide on the criteria to use.